Detroit is Different

 Comment, suggest and connect with the podcast by emailing [email protected]

-Detroit is Different episode 454 with with Joshua LaMere
+Detroit is Different episode 483 with Ms Kisha

 Detroit is Different is a podcast hosted by Khary Frazier covering people adding to the culture of an American Classic city.
 Visit www.detroitisdifferent.com to hear, see and experience more of what makes Detroit different.